 Peralta’s future prospects are poor.
 Political protection was likely key to his ability to work in the cocaine trade for over two decades.
 Yet since US authorities designated him a major drug trafficker under the Kingpin Act, his political patrons will have hastened to sever all ties to him.

 Meanwhile, the judicial case against 23 people accused of laundering drug profits for Peralta, including his wife, is ongoing in the Dominican Republic.
-And many drug traffickers linked to Peralta have been extradited to the United States.
-According to his lawyer, Peralta himself will soon be extradited to Puerto Rico.
-If this happens, it is extremely likely US authorities will then press for extradition to the US mainland.
+Peralta was extradited to Puerto Rico in December 2021 to face charges of drug trafficking.

 As for his routes, contractors and contacts, it is likely that other traffickers will step into the power vacuum Peralta left behind and resume operations in the Dominican Republic just like he did.